 Creating Belt and Road Co-operation

-Aligned with Abu Dhabi’s Vision 2030 to drive growth, attract investment, support economic diversification and create sustainable jobs, in November 2016, Abu Dhabi Ports signed a 35-year concession agreement with Cosco Shipping Ports Limited, CSP, to operate a new container terminal in Khalifa Port.
+Aligned with Abu Dhabi Economic Vision 2030 to drive growth, attract investment, support economic diversification and create sustainable jobs, Abu Dhabi Ports and COSCO SHIPPING Ports Limited opened CSP Abu Dhabi Container Terminal on 10 December 2018 (View press release).

-The additional terminal will include the largest Container Freight Station (CFS) in the region covering 275,000 square metres, with a further expansion of 150,000 square metres.
+The additional terminal includes the largest Container Freight Station (CFS) in the region covering 275,000 square metres.

-This state-of-the-art facility will offer bonded ‘LCL/FCL’ consolidation and de-consolidation services, cross stuffing, cargo weight reduction, short-term warehousing for de-consolidated cargo as well as easy connectivity with container terminals in Khalifa Port.
+This state-of-the-art terminal has facilities for full and partial bonded container shipments, the full range of container packing services, short-term warehousing for de-consolidated cargo as well as easy connectivity with container terminals in Khalifa Port.

 A New Chapter

-These agreements open a new chapter between the UAE and China, in terms of infrastructure investment, construction and service sector, and bear new fruits for the “Belt and Road” cooperation between the two countries.
+The agreement with COSCO SHIPPING Ports Ltd opens a new chapter between the UAE and China, in terms of infrastructure investment, construction and service sector, and bear new fruits for BRI cooperation between the two countries.

 A Broader Strategy

-The agreements are a part of a broader strategy to develop Abu Dhabi as a regional logistics and trade hub and link it with industrial free zones to expand and diversify the economy.
+CSP Abu Dhabi Terminal is the result of the 35-year agreement between Abu Dhabi Ports and COSCO SHIPPING Ports Ltd. The partnership is part of a broader strategy to develop Abu Dhabi as a regional logistics and trade hub and link it with industrial free zones to expand and diversify the economy.

-The new terminal will also ease the way for companies seeking to establish, expand or enhance their trade by using local manufacturing, warehousing or logistics operations within Abu Dhabi and, through them, service regional, Middle Eastern, African and international markets.
+The new terminal eases the way for companies seeking to establish, expand or enhance their trade by using local manufacturing, warehousing or logistics operations within Abu Dhabi and, through them, service regional, Middle Eastern, African and international markets.